College Factual by our College Data Analytics Team

 1

 Out of the 2 schools in the Schools for a Master’s Highly Focused on Agricultural Public Services Major in the Plains States Region that were part of this year’s ranking, North Dakota State University - Main Campus landed the #1 spot on the list.
-This fairly large school is located in Fargo, North Dakota, and it awarded 2 masters’s agricultural public services degrees in 2020-2021.
+Fargo, North Dakota is the setting for this fairly large institution of higher learning.
+The public school handed out masters’s agricultural public services degrees to 2 students in 2021-2022.

 2